ernestmumo/acs455HCIproject/TradeFlow.md

 - **Green/Blue** = Loss / Down / Bad ("Calm", "Cold")
 - **HCI Implication**: A Chinese investor seeing a screen full of Red perceives a "Bull Market" (Boom), whereas a Western investor sees a "Crash".
 - **Research**:
     - *“In China, red is the color of good luck and celebration...
-Consequently, red is used to denote a rise in stock prices.”* [Vertex AI Search Summary]
+Consequently, red is used to denote a rise in stock prices.”*
-    - *“This distinction is so pronounced that Chinese investors seeing 'all red' on their portfolio would perceive it as a good sign.”* [Vertex AI Search Summary]
+    - *“This distinction is so pronounced that Chinese investors seeing 'all red' on their portfolio would perceive it as a good sign.”*

 ### The Conflict
 A static UI that hardcodes `color: green` for profit will fundamentally confuse or mislead a significant portion of the global population.
 This violates the HCI principle of **Consistency** with the user's mental model.